UNC-School of The Arts: 'Pioneers in Virtual Reality'

 "It's a bigger jump than when cinema went to sound.
 I mean we really don't have a precedent for what's about to happen," said Spivey.

 UNCSA is one of only 11 schools in the country chosen for the Oculus NextGen inaugural program.
-The partnership provides guest lecturers, hardware and exposure to the virutal reality industry.
+The partnership provides guest lecturers, hardware and exposure to the virtual reality industry.

-UNCSA is planning to offer a joint master's degree in engineering and virutal reality within the next few years.
+UNCSA is planning to offer a joint master's degree in engineering and virtual reality within the next few years.

 (© 2017 WFMY)